New Holland, Lincolnshire: History

-New Holland was established in the early 19th-century.
+New Holland was established in the early 19th century.
 It was initially the site of a small ferry site, but this grew in size over the early decades of the century.
 The Manchester, Sheffield and Lincolnshire Railway company established the Lincoln Castle Hotel (then as the "Yarborough Arms") and the terraced houses in Manchester Square.

 In 1870-1872 John Marius Wilson described the village in his Imperial Gazetteer of England and Wales:

 HOLLAND (NEW), a sea port village in Barrow-upon-Humber parish, Lincoln; on the river Humber, and on the Grimsby and Sheffield Junction railway, opposite Hull, 4 miles E by N of Barton-upon-Humber.
 It has a station on the railway, a post office under Hull, a steamferry to Hull, a coast guard station, a national school, and a Wesleyan chapel; and the school-room is used as a chapel of ease.
 The pop[ulation] in 1851, was 401, and was then rapidly increasing.

-Ferry

 New Holland is the former embarkation point for the London & North Eastern Railway's ferry service to Victoria Pier, Kingston upon Hull.
 The service was operational from 1820 to 1981, when the Humber Bridge opened.
 There were three LNER built paddle steamers used on the route: the PS Tattershall Castle, now a London pub and restaurant moored at the Embankment, the Lincoln Castle which served a similar purpose at Grimsby until 2006, and has since been scrapped, and the PS Wingfield Castle, which returned to Hartlepool where it was built, and where it is now a museum ship.